bcaro/wifilightV2-doc/docs/en_US/tuya.md

 It is essential to retrieve the local key (localKey) and the devId of the gateway allowing the plugin to communicate with the devices.

-To retrieve the key and the devId, the procedure is complex and requires several operations.
+To retrieve the localKey and the devId, the procedure is complex and requires several operations.
 Do a search on the web with the keyword: Tuya localKey, on Github in particular or on  [forum Jeedom](https://community.jeedom.com/t/plugin-wifilightv2-recuperer-id-et-localkey-pour-tuya-smartlife/13047) .

 If the gateway is uninstalled and then reinstalled in the mobile application, then its key will be changed.
 You will have to find the key with the above procedure.